madmd/madmd/README.md

-- 👋 Hi, I’m @madmd
+- 👋 Hi, I’m michael
 - 👀 I’m interested in all things truthful.
-Always loved technology and science.
+I always loved technology and science.
 - 🌱 I’m currently learning how to code.
 Had some college experience with FORTRAN way back in the day.
-- 💞️ I’m looking to collaborate on scientific or medical projects
+- 💞️ I'll ultimately be collaborating on scientific, medical projects and bitcoin development and security.
 - 📫 How to reach me: madmd@me.com

 <!---